Conscious Spending Plan: How to Budget by Looking Into the Future

-Don’t worry, budgets don’t need to be this complicated.
+Don’t worry, the Conscious Spending Plan won’t be this complicated.

 Let’s start with an overview of your money and spending.
 You should be able to categorize your spending into four different types: